Anaerobic digestion: Residence time

+Pressure

+A recent development in anaerobic reactor design is High-pressure anaerobic digestion (HPAD) also referred to an Autogenerative High Pressure Digestion (AHPD).
+This technique produces a biogas with an elevated methane content.
+The produced carbon dioxide in biogas dissolves more into the water phase under pressure than methane does.
+Hence the produced biogas is richer in methane.
+Research at the University of Groningen demonstrated that the bacterial community changes in composition under the influence of pressure.
+Individual bacteria species have their optimum circumstances in which they grow and replicate the fastest.
+Commonly known are pH, temperature, salinity etc. but pressure is also one of them.
+Some species have adapted to life in the deep oceans where pressure is much higher than at sea level.
+This makes it possible in similar vein as other process parameters such as Temperature, Retention Time, pH to influence the anaerobic digestion process.

 Inhibition

 The anaerobic digestion process can be inhibited by several compounds, affecting one or more of the bacterial groups responsible for the different organic matter degradation steps.
 The degree of the inhibition depends, among other factors, on the concentration of the inhibitor in the digester.
 Potential inhibitors are ammonia, sulfide, light metal ions (Na, K, Mg, Ca, Al), heavy metals, some organics (chlorophenols, halogenated aliphatics, N-substituted aromatics, long chain fatty acids), etc.

 Total ammonia nitrogen (TAN) has been shown to inhibit production of methane.
 Furthermore, it destabilises the microbial community, impacting the synthesis of acetic acid.
 Acetic acid is one of the driving forces in methane production.
 At an excess of 5000 mg/L TAN, pH adjustment is needed to keep the reaction stable.
-A TAN concentration above 1700- 1800 mg/L inhibits methane production and yield decreases at greater TAN concentrations.
+A TAN concentration above 1700– 1800 mg/L inhibits methane production and yield decreases at greater TAN concentrations.
 High TAN concentrations cause the reaction to turn acidic and lead to a domino effect of inhibition.
 Total ammonia nitrogen is the combination of free ammonia and ionized ammonia.
 TAN is produced through degrading material high in nitrogen, typically proteins and will naturally build in anaerobic digestion.
 This is depending on the organic feed stock fed to the system.
 In typical wastewater treatment practices, TAN reduction is done with via nitrification.
 Nitrification is an aerobic process where TAN is consumed by aerobic heterotrophic bacteria.
 These bacteria release nitrate and nitrite which are later converted to nitrogen gas through the denitrification process.
 Hydrolysis and acidogenesis can also be impacted by TAN concentration.
 In mesophilic conditions, inhibition for hydrolysis was found to occur at 5500 mg/L TAN, while acidogenesis inhibition occurs at 6500 mg/L TAN.